mbenes256/zwave-js/README.md

 I wanted to use Deno instead of Node.js, but the [full-featured implementation](https://github.com/zwave-js), does not run on Deno, plus it is just so overcomplicated - 128 npm modules for 60MB!

 Currently this module only supports the command classes that I need in my network.
-More classes can be added with the help of the public [specification](https://www.silabs.com/wireless/z-wave/specification) docs, although I should probably split those into separate modules eventually.
+More classes can be added with the help of the public [specification](https://www.silabs.com/wireless/z-wave/specification) docs.
 Also for now only S0 security is supported.
-S0 seems appropriate for what I need, but I decided to work on S2 for the sake of completeness.
-So far I believe I have all the building blocks implemented.
+S2 is work inprogress.

 Main features:
  - Single ES module with no external dependencies